ankowals/saf/README.md

 Global configuration is available but it can be overwritten/updated by local config.

-Config files will be loaded automatically as long as feature file name is same as feature name defined inside the file.
+Config files will be loaded automatically as long as feature file name is same as feature name defined inside the file!!!